ml-tooling/lazycluster/README.md

 > **Concept Definition:** *Manager*<a name="manager"></a>
 >
 > The `manager` refers to the host where you are actually using the lazycluster library, since all desired lazycluster entities are managed from here. **Caution**: It is not to be confused with the [RuntimeManager](./docs/runtime_mgmt.md#runtimemanager-class) class.

+> **Concept Definition:** *[RuntimeTask](./docs/runtimes.md#runtimetask-class)* <a name="task"></a>
+>
+> A `RuntimeTask` is a composition of multiple elemantary task steps, namely `send file`, `get file`, `run shell command`, `run python function`.
+A `RuntimeTask` can be executed on a remote host either by handing it over to a `Runtime` object or standalone by handing over a [fabric Connection](http://docs.fabfile.org/en/2.5/api/connection.html) object to the execute method of the `RuntimeTask`.
+Consequently, all invididual task steps are executed sequentially.
+Moreover, a `RuntimeTask` object captures the stdout of the remote execution as logs.
+An example for a `RuntimeTask` could be to send a csv file to a `Runtime`, execute a python function that is transforming the csv file and finally get the file back.
 ---

 <br>